How much does it cost to adopt a pet?

 NOTE: If the animal is under the age of 4 months at the time of adoption, it will be considered too young to receive its rabies vaccination.
-The adopter can return with the pet once it reaches four months of age to receive its rabies inoculation.
+The adopter can return with the pet once it reaches four months of age to receive its rabies inoculation at no cost.
 All dogs and cats must be vaccinated for rabies by 4 months of age as required by law.

 What if the animal is too small or sick to have its spay or neuter surgery?

 All dogs and cats are required to be spayed or neutered before adoption.

 If an animal is unable to be spayed or neutered due to an illness, the animal may be held on deposit.
 Once the animal is cleared by a WCAC veterinarian, surgery is completed, and adoption can be finalized.

 What is the adoption process?